 FY'19 Budget Advocacy: Senate Amendments to Improve Homelessness Prevention, Housing, and Benefit Programs

-As we posted last week, the Senate Committee on Ways and Means ("Senate Ways and Means" or "SWM") released its fiscal year 2019 budget recommendations for the Commonwealth on May 10th.
+As we posted previously, the Senate Committee on Ways and Means ("Senate Ways and Means" or "SWM") released its fiscal year 2019 budget recommendations for the Commonwealth on May 10th.
 Read about key highlights in our recent Senate budget release action alert.

-While the budget was strong, we are working with Senators who have filed several key amendments.
-Please ask your State Senator to cosponsor these amendments and actively support them in caucuses, conversations with Senate Leadership, and debates.
-Our overview sheet for Senators is here, our amendment action alert is here, and a sample script and more details are below.
+While the SWM budget was strong, we worked with Senators who filed several key amendments.
+Thank you to everyone who signed our one-minute online action and asked their State Senator to cosponsor these amendments and actively support them in caucuses, conversations with Senate Leadership, and debates.
+Please see our overview sheet for Senators, amendment action alert, and sample script, as well as more details below.

 - Emergency Aid to the Elderly, Disabled, and Children program (EAEDC): Senator Pat Jehlen filed Amendment #453 to remove the EAEDC homelessness penalty so that participants experiencing homelessness receive full monthly grants of $303.70/month instead of only $92.80/month.
 Based on FY’18 numbers year-to-date, an estimated 542 individuals would benefit each month from this change, at a cost of only $1.4 million/year.
 The amendment would add language to line item 4408-1000.
 EAEDC amendment fact sheet

 Amendment outcome: Unfortunately, this amendment was rejected, but the language still is alive for the Conference Committee deliberations, as it was included in the House version of the budget.
 Please thank your Senator if they are listed in the amendment link above as a cosponsor.